Routing

 });

-By default, 404 requests do not run any middleware.
-To add middleware to 404 requests, please refer to the following code.
+By default, 404 requests do not go through any middleware.
+If you need to add middleware to 404 requests, refer to the following code.

 Route::fallback(function(){